DrFKNoble/c-_programming_tutorials/00_getting_started/03_installing_qt/README.md

 # Conclusion

-If you've followed these steps correctly, you have installed Qt Creator.
+If you've followed these steps correctly, you have installed Qt.

 # Credit

 Dr Frazer K. Noble
+Department of Mechanical and Electrical Engineering
 Massey University
 Auckland
 New Zealand